C0deWithAj/JetpackCompose-Sample/README.md

 The code is compromised of three main parts.

--  First Part (MainActivity) - Explains the concept of how to align items inside rows and column properly inside
+-  First Part (MainActivity) - Explains the concept of how to align items inside rows and column properly.
 - Second Part - How to add a custom view written in java or Kotlin into compose.